 If definitions of initial conditions (or boundary conditions) are loaded from separate input files, reactants from the previous condition should be removed from the InitialPhreeqc by using the RunString(“DELETE; -all;”).
 It is an error if a reaction cell has not been initialized with at least a solution definition.

 It is convenient to get a list of components that have been defined in the solutions and reactants of the InitialPhreeqc instance.
-In most cases, this list is the set of components that need to be transported by the transport simulator.
+This list is the set of components that need to be transported by the transport simulator.
 The FindComponents method accumulates a list of components that have been used in the InitialPhreeqc instance.
 The method can be called multiple times, once after each call to RunFile for the InitialPhreeqc instance.
 The method GetComponents returns a list of all components that have been accumulated, including water, hydrogen, oxygen, charge, and any other element that has been defined in a solution, equilibrium phase assemblage, surface, gas phase, solid solution, or kinetic reaction definition.

 Once the initial conditions for solutions and reactions have been defined, it is useful to ensure that the equilibrium reactants (all except kinetic reactants) are equilibrated with the aqueous solution by using the RunCells method.
 By setting the time step for the RunCells calculation to 0 seconds (SetDeltaTime), no kinetic reactions are run, but all other reactants equilibrate with the solution, perhaps resulting in new compositions for the solutions and the equilibrium reactants.
 The new solution compositions can be retrieved with the GetConcentrations method for use in the first transport step.
 Sample code for the initialization of reaction cells and initial solution conditions is displayed in Table 2.